Video released in fatal shooting of 'Cops' crew member

 Newly released video shows the dramatic and deadly officer-involved shooting which claimed the life of a crew member of the TV show "Cops."

-Bryce Dion, 38, was fatally shot while filming the show in Omaha, August 2014.
+Bryce Dion, 38, was fatally shot while filming the show in Omaha in August 2014.

 The video shows Dion, who was a sound mixer, and a cameraman riding along with two Omaha police officers when they responded to a robbery call at a Wendy's restaurant.

-Just as the officers enter the store they are confronted by the armed suspect who fires what appeared to be a handgun, but turned out to be a pellet gun according to investigators.
+Just as the officers enter the store, they are confronted by the armed suspect who fires what appeared to be a handgun but turned out to be a pellet gun, according to investigators.

 Cortez Washington, 32, was killed in the confrontation.